fasiha/meguro/README.md

 Any line that has
 1. a word (the prompt, i.e., the question),
 2. another word (the expected answer),
+3. optionally anything else,
-3. and two slashes, i.e.,
+4. and two at symbols, i.e.,
 ```
-//
+@@
 ```
 is treated as a flashcard.

-Stuff after the double-slash is Meguro-specific stuff.
+Stuff after the double-@ is Meguro-specific stuff.
 For example:

-☀️ sun //
+☀️ sun "Oh Mr Sun, Sun, Mr Golden Sun" @@

+The ☀️ emoji and "sun" comprise the flashcard.
+The "Oh Mr Sun, Sun, Mr Golden Sun" is extra information that'll be shown after you answer this flashcard.

 ## Installation
 Install [Git](https://git-scm.com) and [Node.js](https://nodejs.org) (either LTS or current version is fine!), then in your terminal (something like Terminal.app, Command Prompt, xterm, etc.), run the following: